weijuey/tp/docs/team/weijuey.md

 ### Project: d'Intérieur

-d'Intérieur is a desktop address book application, designed with interior designers in mind.
+d'Intérieur is a desktop app for interior designers to manage their contacts and projects.
 The designer interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java, and has about 26 kLoC.

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to undo/redo previous commands.
+* **New Feature**: Added notes feature
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+  * What it does: allows the user to add and delete notes to each contact, to be referenced in the future.
   * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
   * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*